 Your mouth has millions of bacteria living inside, with strains of good and bad bacteria constantly interacting and leveling each other out.
-Many common oral healthcare problems stem from that delicate balance becoming offset and creating an environment where bad bacteria is left to grow unchecked.
+Many common oral healthcare problems stem from that delicate balance becoming offset and creating an environment where bad bacteria are left to grow unchecked.

 An imbalance of more bad bacteria than good can have significant effects on your oral health.
 While the good bacteria helps offset this process, poor oral hygiene decreases its ability to fight back against the bad bacteria.
 This imbalance of your mouth’s microbiome is often the culprit of plaque buildup and enamel loss, contributing to tooth decay, tooth loss, cavities, and even gum disease.